Coronavirus digest: Over 10 million vaccinated in Germany | DW | 03.04.2021

 The number of confirmed coronavirus cases in Germany has risen by 18,129 to 2,873,190, data from the Robert Koch Institute for infectious diseases showed on Saturday.
 Fatalities rose by 120 to 76,895, the figures showed.

+France also imposed a "light" lockdown on Saturday.
+The measures include a ban on traveling over 10 kilometers (6 miles), a ban on outdoor gatherings of over five people, and a continued curfew.
+At the same time, the authorities said they would show "tolerance" over the Easter weekend in some cases, such as city residents traveling to the countryside or parents arranging childcare.

-In Switzerland's north-eastern city of St Gallen, police deployed tear gas and rubber bullets against hundreds of people protesting coronavirus restrictions.
+In Switzerland, President Guy Parmelin took part in a virtual vigil for some 9.700 people who have passed away from COVID-19.
+On the day before, in the north-eastern city of St Gallen, police deployed tear gas and rubber bullets against hundreds of people protesting coronavirus restrictions.

 Rising coronavirus rates have forced the Swiss government to pull the plug on plans to loosen lockdown